 …you will land in a canyon-style lake surrounded by mountainous cliffs and trickling waterfalls.
 There you will find a cozy log cabin and three boats fully equipped and ready to go!

 One of our maps indicated a site on the west side of the lake facing a small island.
 After having spent the past day and a half driving up from Toronto, we were rewarded with the solitude of this beautiful northern lake.
-However, not really seeing anything that said “campsite”, we turned back to the outpost and claimed the flat spot by the picnic table for the night.
+However, not seeing anything that said “campsite,” we turned back to the outpost and claimed the flat spot by the picnic table for the night.
 It was so quiet that we could hear the sound of a small stream trickling into the lake on the other side.
 Later a couple of loons would provide us with the night’s entertainment.
-It felt great to be back in Wabakimi country and we were keen to get started the next morning.
-We had agreed on the route way back in March; now we’d finally get to do it.
+It felt great to be back in Wabakimi country, and we were keen to get started the next morning.
+We had agreed on the route way back in March.
+Now, we’d finally get to do it.

 - Distance: 41 km. over 11.5 hours